jinghuazhao/R/gap/inst/README.md

-The following items are available from the package root directory upon installation.
+The data/ and demo/ directories are with the package root; the following items are available from the there upon installation.

 Name           | Description
 ---------------|----------------------------------------------
-BFDP/          | BFDP codes
 CITATION       | Citation information
 JAGS/          | JAGS script
 REFERENCES.bib | BibTeX bibilgraphy for Rd